elastic/integrations/packages/salesforce/docs/README.md

 ### Logout Rest

 This is the `logout_rest` data stream.
-It represents events containing details about your organization's user logout history.
+It represents events containing details about the user's organization's logout history.

 An example event for `logout_rest` looks as following: